xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   X.isoSpec.hom ≫ Spec.map (f.appTop) = f ≫ Y.isoSpec.hom
 ```

-*Natural Language:* The canonical isomorphisms to spectra are natural with respect to morphisms between affine schemes.
+The canonical isomorphisms to spectra are natural with respect to morphisms between affine schemes.
 This means the diagram commutes when we map between affine schemes and their corresponding spectra.

 == Uniqueness of Morphisms via Global Sections